Core Architecture & RFP Taxonomy

 Financial Schema & Format Standardization

-To maintain institutional scalability, automation platforms must implement the Cross-Agency Format Standardization layer.
-This abstraction normalizes disparate financial inputs into a unified intermediate representation before rendering agency-specific outputs.
-By decoupling data ingestion from presentation logic, research administrators can maintain a single source of truth for personnel effort, equipment depreciation, and fringe benefit calculations while dynamically generating compliant justifications for NIH modular budgets, NSF detailed budgets, or DoD cost-reimbursement structures.
+To maintain institutional scalability, automation platforms implement a cross-agency normalization layer that abstracts disparate financial inputs into a unified intermediate representation before rendering agency-specific outputs.
+By decoupling data ingestion from presentation logic, research administrators maintain a single source of truth for personnel effort, equipment depreciation, and fringe benefit calculations while dynamically generating compliant justifications for NIH modular budgets, NSF detailed budgets, or DoD cost-reimbursement structures.

 Production Pipeline Implementation

 A production-ready grant automation pipeline must enforce schema validation before document generation.
 The following Python implementation demonstrates a Pydantic-based validation layer that enforces taxonomy-driven constraints prior to rendering.
-This pattern ensures that non-compliant data fails fast, reducing downstream formatting errors and administrative rejections.
+Non-compliant data fails fast, reducing downstream formatting errors and administrative rejections.

 from pydantic import BaseModel, field_validator, ValidationError